 Why is Cisco Type 7 still in use?

-It remains for backward compatibility and legacy configurations, but Cisco recommends migrating to Types 8 or 9 for strong security.
+It remains for backward compatibility and legacy configurations, but migration to Types 8 or 9 is recommended for stronger security.